cosmos/gaia/docs/modules/globalfee/README.md

 ### Bypass Fees Message Types
 The above `global fee` and `min_as_prices` fee checks do not apply to bypass message types.
 Transactions of  bypass message types are free of fee charge.
 However, if the bypass type transactions still carry nonzero fees, the denom has to be a subset of denoms that global fees defined.

-A node can set up its own bypass message types by adding the configuration parameter `bypass-min-fee-msg-types` in `config/app.toml` file.
+A node can set up its own bypass message types by modify the configuration parameter `bypass-min-fee-msg-types` in `config/app.toml` file.
+Nodes using `app.toml` files initialized by gaiad version of v7.0.1 or earlier might not have `bypass-min-fee-msg-types`, users can insert it before the field `[telemetry]` in `app.toml`.

 An example:
 ```shell